MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 Cloud computing affords engineers numerous benefits when developing applications, such as:
 - On-Demand: Servers, networks, and other cloud resources and be rapidly provisioned.
-- Economy of Scale: Cloud providers operate at a scale beyond most organizations.
+- Coss-Effectivness: Cloud providers operate at a scale beyond most organizations.
 As a result, customers are able to benefit from massive economies of scale when leveraging the cloud.
 - Scalability: Organizations can horizontally and vertically scale infrastructure as needed.